Siecons/sieconsSocialWeb/wp-content/plugins/popup-builder/readme.txt

 *   Set popup animation effect
 *   Choose between several popup themes
 *   Set popup location on the screen
-*   Show popup after X amount of page scrolling/Scroll popups - - sometimes you don't want to show the popup right away, it's a good idea to set this option so the popup will be shown to the visitor only when he scrolls.
+*   Show popup after X amount of page scrolling/Scroll popups - sometimes you don't want to show the popup right away, it's a good idea to set this option so the popup will be shown to the visitor only when he scrolls.
 *   OnClick/OnHover popup
+*   Floating Button - trigger a popup by clicking on floating button.
+It comes with many customization options: the style, the position, text formatting, border design, etc. The Floating Button can be designed with the color palette and style which would suit your website design nicely.
 *   Redirect confirmation popup/Leaving notice popup
 *   Repetitive pop up - show popup every X period of time